Deadlift day is my favorite day of the week.

-When my story came out in July of 2011, I said that I’m simply happier on days that I deadlift – and that holds true to this day.
-There’s really nothing more satisfying than picking up a ton of weight off the floor and holding it in your hands.
+There’s nothing more satisfying than picking up a ton of weight off the floor and holding it in your hands.

 On deadlift day, I don’t need assistance or a spotter – it’s just me, the barbell, and the weight.
 I love nothing more than to put my headphones in, put on a favorite playlist, and focus on nothing but me and that weight.

-However, deadlifting in itself is not dangerous – but like with any movement, deadlifting wrong can be.
+Deadlifting in itself is not dangerous – but like with any movement, deadlifting incorrectly can be.
 Properly executing the deadlift will allow you to build a stronger posterior chain, less fragile joints, and a body that can handle whatever life throws at you.

-Today we’re going to fall in love with the deadlift, and make sure you can do them right!
+Okay, back to falling in love with the deadlift, and making sure you do them right!

 The deadlift is a true full body movement.

 While most people would consider it a “back” exercise, others will argue that it’s a “leg” exercise.
 In my book, it’s an everything exercise.

 When you deadlift, you use every single muscle in your body: